What temperature is a fever ?

 What Ear or Rectal Temperature is considered a High Fever?

-It’s considered a fever if the patient has an ear or rectal temperature over 38.0 degrees Celsius.
-A body core temperature that ranges above 102.2°F (39.0°C), if measured with ear or rectal thermometer, can be considered as a high fever.
+It’s considered a fever if the patient has an ear or rectal temperature over 38.3 degrees Celsius.
+A ear or rectal temperature that ranges above 102.2°F (39.0°C) can be considered as a high fever.

 Taking the rectal temperature is recommended for very young patients under 1 years old.